-If you only write: “We’re working on it.” and nothing else, this could be viewed as greenwashing.
-If you’re on the path to becoming more eco-friendly, congratulations!
-It’s work and it also takes time to present the information to your customers in the best possible way, but it's doable and well worth it in the long run.
+If you just write, "We're working on it." and nothing else, it could be considered greenwashing.
+If you are on your way to becoming more environmentally friendly, congratulations!
+It's work, and it takes time to present the information to your customers in the best way possible, but it's doable and worth it in the long run.
 Take advantage of this incredible opportunity to gain the trust of your customers by opening the door to your backend.

 #3: Encourage patience and abundance

 Manipulation tactics: urgency and scarcity

 Urgency and scarcity tactics inspire fast action and cause anxiety and FOMO, the fear of missing out.

 Messages and technology (i.e. countdown timers, limited offers) that are solely used to drive a sale are considered urgency or scarcity tactics.
 There is a grey zone here where I feel some things are OK while others are manipulative.